fbelavenuto/arpl/README.md

 Another important point is that the loader detects whether or not the CPU has the FMA3 instruction and does not display the models that require it.
 So if the DS918+ and DVA3221 models are not displayed it is because of the CPU's lack of support for FMA instructions.

+I developed a simple patch to no longer display the DUMMY port error on models without device-tree, the user will be able to install without having to worry about it.

 All code was based on the work of TTG, pocopico, jumkey and others involved in continuing TTG's original redpill-load project.

 More information will be added in the future.